zcrayman/tut-data/2/README.md

 # Step 2: Storing Menu Data Using MongoDB

-The Yummy Noodle Bar application core has been implemented, and you are tasked with extending it to store data.
+As you dive into writing code in this tutorial, the assumption is that The Yummy Noodle Bar application core has been implemented.
+You are now tackling the task of extending it to store data.

+> **Note:** The implemented application core is what can be found in the **initial** code drop as mentioned at the [beginning of this tutorial](../#downloading-and-running-the-code).

-We work within the Persistence domain to add this functionality. (life presever pic).
+For this section, you will work within the Persistence domain to add this functionality. (life preserver pic).

-In that domain we have a representation of MenuItem optimised for persistence.
+In that domain you have a representation of MenuItem optimised for persistence.

 There is an event handler `MenuPersistenceEventHandler`, exchanging events with the application core, and the repository `MenuItemRepository` whose responsibility is to persist and retrieve MenuItem data for the rest of the application.

 You will implement `MenuItemRepository` using Spring Data MongoDB and integrate this with the `MenuPersistenceEventHandler`